d-khan/Python-exercise/Literals.md

 ## Objective

-1. Understand how Python use literals
+1. Understand how Python uses literals.
-2. Differentiate Integer, Float, Boolean and String data types
+2. Differentiate Integer, Float, Boolean and String data types.
-3. How arithmetic operations are done and understand operators precedence
+3. Understanding how arithmetic operations are performed and recognizing the precedence of operators.

 ## Prerequisite

 - Python & literals lecture

-## What do do you need to do this exercise?
+## What do you need to complete this exercise?

 - You can perform this exercise in any Python IDE, including JupyterLab or Google Colab.
 I recommend using PyCharm by JetBrains.
 As a Miramar College student, you are eligible for a free license for the JetBrains IDE environment.
 Please follow my video tutorial on how to download and install PyCharm Professional.